 House Mice (and other rodents) don’t carry rabies.
 There’s no reason why they can’t, but they never do and aren’t a risk.
 The risk lies in other viruses and bacteria they may carry.
-The House Mouse does not carry the well-publicized Hantavirus.
-Instead, according to the U.S. Centers for Disease Control, it’s associated with the Lymphocytic choriomeningitis virus, and Salmonella, Tularemia, and Leptospirosis bacteria.
+The House Mouse does not carry the well-publicized hantavirus, but according to the US Centers for Disease Control, it’s associated with the Lymphocytic choriomeningitis virus, and the Salmonella, Leptospira, and Tularemia bacterium.

 Keeping House Mice away

-Many sites on the web offer sound advice for mouse-proofing a house.
-As for a yard: Remove resting and nesting places and accessible sources of food, particularly around the perimeter of the house.
+Remove resting and nesting places and accessible sources of food, particularly around the perimeter of the house.
 Seal trash cans tightly, keep clutter away, pick up piles of debris and don’t leave doors standing open.
-If pets are fed outdoors, then clean up any leftovers. s.
+If pets are fed outdoors, then clean up any leftovers.

 ¹ Nature: Mice play main role between plants, predators in every terrestrial ecosystem